 - Take Advantage of Meet Ups From Time to Time

 Working remotely doesn’t mean that you never have to see others in person.
-Regular meet-ups can be very helpful for efficiency, communication, and discussing ideas.
+Regular meet-ups can be very helpful for efficiency, communication, and discussing of ideas.
 You could rent a temporary private office space, like with Office Evolution, to hold a team meeting, or if you need a set amount of time to work in an office environment with others within your business before you return to remote working.
 To keep your meetings on track, it’s best practice to use a team meeting agenda that your whole team can access.

 - Have a Clear System in Place